microsoft/FluidFramework/docs/content/docs/data-structures/tree.md

 ### Creation

-To create a `TreeView` object, create a container with an initial object of type `SharedTree` and then apply the schema to it.
+To create a `TreeView` object, create a container with an initial object of type `SharedTree` and then call `viewWith` with some schema.
 The code in this section continues the sticky note example.
 Start by creating a container schema with an initial object of type `SharedTree` and use it to create a container.

 ```typescript
 const containerSchema: ContainerSchema = {